 8) New Balance 877

-If you don’t want to spend a lot of money on a New Balance walking shoe, then the 877 happens to be good value.
+If you don’t want to spend a lot of money on a New Balance walking shoe, then the 877 is a good buy.

-The suede and mesh upper is protective, pliable, and breathable without adding too much weight.
+The suede and mesh upper is protective, pliable, and breathable without adding excess weight.
 The collar and tongue lining are foam-padded and made of a soft textile for interior comfort.

-Cushioning comes from the full-length Polyurethane Abzorb midsole which is resilient and stable.
+The cushioning comes from the full-length Polyurethane Abzorb midsole that is both resilient and stable.
 A purpose-built walking outsole grips well and is optimized for the slow, rolling motion.

 10) Saucony Omni Walker

-Sometimes you look at the low prices of these all-leather walking shoes and wonder if you’re getting gouged with the running shoe prices.
+You look at the affordable price of an all-leather walking shoe such as the Saucony Omni Walker, and wonder if you’re getting gouged by the other brands.